 Preparation for Chicken Biryani

-Making Biryani in the Instant Pot
+Making Chicken Biryani in Instant Pot

 - Instant Pot Chicken Biryani is ready to serve.